Is it Ever too Late to Complain About Historical Abuse?

 Share Article:

 In the case, which was heard at Southwark Crown Court, Mr Khan was charged with sexual assault.
 The jury were told how he forced the youngster to drink gin and tonic, pushed him onto a bed and asked him to watch pornography at a house in Staffordshire.
 It was then alleged that Mr Khan touched the boys’ feet and legs, coming close to the child’s privates as he went to sleep in a top bunkbed following a party.
 Khan denied sexual assault but was found guilty by a jury.
-He was sentenced to 18 months in prison; Mr Khan is now appealing that decision.
+He was sentenced to 18 months in prison; Mr Khan appealed that decision, but was not successful.

 TrustpilotStarsWe're ratedExcellent